Skip to content

 ADHD pathway descriptions

-3. Consider medication but want more information, we will invite you to a further online group specifically discussing what ADHD medication is and how it works.
-You can then decide to follow either choice 1 or 2.
+If you are unsure about medication and want more information, please tick the box on the worksheet.
+We will invite you to a further online group specifically discussing what ADHD medication is and how it works.

 Qb Test